nehenemilabs/ULTFreezer-monitor/README.md

 ![PCB](img/ULTFreezer-monitor-sparkfun_pcb.png)

-An quick and cheap WiFi enabled sensor monitor for Ultra Low Temperature Freezers (ULTs) or any -80C
+A quick and cheap WiFi enabled sensor monitor for Ultra Low Temperature Freezers (ULTs) or any -80C

+This was made for monitoring vaccines and other biological samples which requires to be under -80C

 ## Parts
 * 1 Amica NodeMCU